Looking Closely at Children

 Learning what to look for comes with the lovely benefit of enjoying the differences in children.

-We arelooking at what children CAN DO, not what they can’t.
-Open boxes invite us to look, not judge, getting that hawk eye.
+Recording what children CAN DO, not what they can’t.

 Summer checkmarks.